 And lest any of you think it would be HILARIOUS to have one show up on my front porch one day?
 Know that you will have done an exceedingly good deed when said doctor’s kit is delivered to Toys for Tots.

 I generally suck this one up in the name of arts and crafts, and I always feel like I did a good deed by getting out a thousand little yellow tubs, but it’s no secret I hate Play Doh.
 Maybe it’s because I’m a control freak that has a really hard time with my kids’ desire to blend colors.
 Maybe it’s because I know that there are going to be a million tiny little pieces everywhere, and they’re going to be impossible to clean up.
-Maybe I just don’t like being told to make a bridge for trains out of stuff that has absolutely no chance of success and then being the monster when I inevitably fail.
+Or maybe I just don’t like being told to make a bridge for trains out of stuff that has absolutely no chance of success and then being the monster when I inevitably fail.

 Related Post: 6:59 is Too Early For Play-Doh

 I hate roaring.
 I hate stomping.
-I hate getting totally schooled by my 4 year old on the different kinds of dinosaurs, when they lived, what they eat, and every aspect of dinosaur life.
+And I hate getting totally schooled by my 4 year old on the different kinds of dinosaurs, when they lived, what they eat, and every aspect of dinosaur life.
 (Thanks Dinosaur Train).
 I mean really, the only thing worse than having to play some version of pretend is to be told over and over and over again during said game how stupid you are.

 Then he’ll want the dinosaurs to have a conversation and I’ll think, well, at least all those years of being a high school drama nerd will pay off!
 But no, I can’t even improv what my dinos say because there’s a solid script in Cole’s mind and he will be feeding me lines and telling me my delivery is wrong too.